spicata/spicata99/kinetics.md

 cdate: 2023-08-28
 ---

 Every particle is moving.
 In a solid, it oscillates between a fixed point.
 You can plot this (Ek on N).
-Temperature is the measure of the average kinetic energy of a substance.
+Temperature is the measure of the average kinetic energy of a substance (SI unit K).

 => See Maxwell-Boltzmann curve?